Mrtracker-new/InvisioVault_R/README.md

 ---

-## 🎯 What is InVisioVault?
+## 🎯 What is InvisioVault?

 Imagine being able to hide **any file** - documents, photos, videos, or entire folders - inside a regular image that looks completely normal to anyone who sees it.
-That's exactly what InVisioVault does!
+That's exactly what InvisioVault does!

-**InVisioVault** is a revolutionary steganography application that lets you:
+**InvisioVault** is a revolutionary steganography application that lets you:
 - 🖼️ **Hide files inside images** without anyone knowing they're there
 - 🔐 **Protect your data** with military-grade AES-256 encryption
 - ⚡ **Extract files lightning-fast** - up to 100x faster than traditional methods